Concept-based Explanations for Out-Of-Distribution Detectors: Introduction

-Recently, the problem of learning OOD detectors with better performance is receiving increased attention~\cite{liu2020energy,mohseni2020self,lin2021MOOD,chen2021atom}.
-However, the related problem of explaining the decisions of an OOD detector has remained largely unexplored.
-Naturally, one may consider running an existing interpretation (attribution) method for DNN classifiers with in-distribution and OOD data separately, and then inspecting the difference between the two generated explanations.
-Unfortunately, there is no guarantee that an explanation method that can successfully explain class predictions can also be effective for OOD detectors.
-For instance, feature attributions, the most popular type of explanation \cite{sundararajan2017IG,ribeiro2016LIME}, may not capture visual difference in the generated explanations between ID and OOD inputs~\cite{adebayo2020debugging}.
+Detecting OOD inputs has received significant attention in the literature, and a number of methods exist that achieve strong detection performance on semantic distribution shifts~\cite{yang2021survey, yang2022openood}.
+Much of the focus in learning OOD detectors has been on improving their detection performance~\citep{hendrycks2018OE, liu2020energy, mohseni2020self, lin2021MOOD, chen2021atom, sun2021react, cao2022deep}.
+However, the problem of explaining the decisions of an OOD detector and the related problem of designing inherently-interpretable detectors remain largely unexplored (we focus on the former problem).
+A potential approach could be to run an existing explanation method for DNN classifiers with in-distribution (ID) and OOD data separately, and then inspect the difference between the generated explanations.
+However, it is unclear whether an explanation method that is effective for ID class predictions will also be effective for OOD detection.
+For instance, feature attributions, the most popular type of explanation \citep{sundararajan2017IG,ribeiro2016LIME}, may not capture visual differences in the generated explanations between ID and OOD inputs~\citep{adebayo2020debugging}.
 Moreover, their explanations based on pixel-level activations may not provide the most intuitive form of explanations for humans.
-On the other hand, concept-based explanations~\cite{ghorbani2019ace,zhou2018interpretable,bouchacourt2019educe,yeh2020completeness} are another class of explanation methods that aims to reason about the behavior of DNN classifiers in terms of high-level concepts that are more intuitive to humans.
-However, the use of concept-based explanations for OOD detectors still remains unexplored.